nicksellen/projects/baseNode_govDoc.md

 		2. Rundfunkbeitrag (license fees )
 		3. Haftpflicht, eventuell Wohngebäudeversicherung (house insurance)

-2. Regarding minimal provision of common goods
+6. Regarding minimal provision of common goods

-1. constitutional (meta-meta)(how to change the rule-rules)
+7. constitutional (meta-meta)(how to change the rule-rules)
 	2. collective choice (meta)(how to change the rules)
 		3. operational (object)(the rules)

-Individual
-* Just do it.
-* Announce-it: notify others (i.e. 'I plan to do x after yyyy-mm-dd')
-* Ask-for-advice: consult affected, interested or knowledgable parties for advice (not authorization.)

-Collective.
-* Recommended for actions that irreversibly alter commonly used resources or require the labor of multiple individuals to achieve.
-Required for actions that have met or would meet resistance.
-1. Unanimity
-	1.1 Unanimous support: all individuals actively support decision.
-	1.2 Unanimous acceptance: no individual actively resists decision.
-2. Weighted score voting
-	2.1 Light procedure
-	2.2 Medium procedure
-	2.3 Heavy procedure

 ↑ space openness related to
 * ↑ room size (area & volume)